NotTiie/XTool/README.md

 # Installation
+1. Click on the green "Code" button and then click on "Download ZIP"
-Run setup.bat and it should install most of the modules, if it doesn't work try to manually install.
+2. Run setup.bat and it should install most of the modules, if it doesn't work try to manually install.
+3. Run XTool.py